John Yarno

-John Richard Yarno, Jr. (born December 17, 1954) is a former professional football player, an offensive lineman with the Seattle Seahawks of the National Football League.
-He was selected in the fourth round of the 1977 NFL Draft by the Seahawks, the 87th overall pick, and played for six seasons, from 1977 through 1982.
+John Richard Yarno, Jr. (born December 17, 1954) is an American former professional football center who played with the Seattle Seahawks of the National Football League (NFL).
+He was selected in the fourth round of the 1977 NFL draft by the Seahawks with the 87th overall pick, and played for six seasons, from 1977 through 1982.
+Yarno played college football for the Idaho Vandals.